ministryofjustice/hmpps-electronic-monitoring-create-an-order-api/README.md

 [Postman](https://www.postman.com/) and using in-built Swagger UI via the browser e.g. for Prison API at [http://localhost:4030/swagger-ui/index.html](http://localhost:4030/swagger-ui/index.html) which documents the available API endpoints.

+#### Running both the UI And the API locally

+The [Create an Electronic Monitoring Order UI](https://github.com/ministryofjustice/hmpps-electronic-monitoring-create-an-order) uses HMPPS Auth in development (rather than locally with Docker).

+To interact with the API using the front end, with both running locally:
+1. In the application-local.yml file in the API, change the HMPPS Auth URL value from http://localhost:8090/auth to https://sign-in-dev.hmpps.service.justice.gov.uk/auth
+2. Run the UI locally, using [the UI documentation](https://github.com/ministryofjustice/hmpps-electronic-monitoring-create-an-order)
+3. Run the API locally using the same steps outlined in [get started](#get-started), but replacing the command in step 1 with `docker compose pull && docker compose up --scale hmpps-electronic-monitoring-create-an-order-api=0 --scale hmpps-auth=0` to start a docker instance of the database but not HMPPS Auth.

+There is no need to generate a HMPPS Auth token, as authentication is handled by the front end.
+Valid personal credentials will be needed to sign in via the UI.